SteveBarnett/Remixing/_thinking/the-book-of-five-rings.md

 From time to time practice herding your opponents into a group and chasing after them

-temper yourself with one thousand days of practice, and refine yourself with ten thousand days of training.
+Temper yourself with one thousand days of practice, and refine yourself with ten thousand days of training.

 ### The Fire Chapter